Utah Sales Tax

-The state sales tax rate in Utah is 4.7%, but local and other special tax rates are added on in just about every municipality.
-At a minimum that means the effective rate you will charge your customers will be 5.95% after the addition of a 1% general local sales tax and a 0.25% county option sales tax.
+The state sales tax rate in Utah is 4.85%, but local, county, and other special tax rates are added in nearly every zip code and municipality.
+At a minimum, the effective rate you will charge your customers will be 6.10% after adding a 1% general local sales tax and a 0.25% county option sales tax.

-There are quite a few other categories that local jurisdictions can use to add to the total sales tax as well, and these include mass transit, county option transportation, highways, rural hospitals, transportation infrastructure, supplemental, and others.
-Different areas use different combinations of these categories depending on their specific circumstances, and so the effective rate can vary considerably from one part of the state to another.
-Moab has the highest combined rate in the state at 8.60%.
+There are quite a few other categories that local jurisdictions can use to add to the total sales tax, including mass transit, county option transportation, highways, rural hospitals, transportation infrastructure, supplemental, and others.
+Different areas use different combinations of these categories depending on their specific circumstances, so the effective rate can vary considerably from one part of the state to another.
+Moab has the highest combined rate in the state at 8.85%.

 You are not obligated to collect and remit sales tax on purchases by customers in Utah unless you have a nexus, or significant business presence, in the state.
 Utah defines a nexus condition for sales tax purposes as: